That classic English rose complexion.

 - p-Hydroxyl phenol

-All our formulas undergo vigorous tests, before we feel comfortable using certain ingredients on our customers skin, a painstaking but important task.
+All of my formulas undergo vigorous tests, before I feel comfortable using certain ingredients on our customers skin, a painstaking but important task.

 As a result I have found some wonderful safe alternatives to skin lightening, natural extracts that have a skin lightening effect, helping you to achieve that Cleopatra complexion.